Leave this site

 To undertake this role you must be fully operationally deployable, a licensed AFO (trained to ARV standard) and able to work the entire range of shifts over the required pattern.

-A relocation allowance will be available for successful applicants for this post who meet the criteria.
+A relocation allowance may be available for successful applicants for this post who meet the criteria.

 We are able to offer a diverse range of opportunities within the county, both rural and urban.
 We are a dynamic forward thinking force who put the public at the heart of everything we do.
 We strive to inspire trust, confidence and pride within our workforce to enable them to deliver the best possible service to our communities.